transducer/emacs/README.md

 ## Ubuntu Mono

-The font is set to Ubuntu Mono.
-Download and install from http://font.ubuntu.com/.
+The font is set to DejaVu Sans Mono.
+Download and install from https://www.fontsquirrel.com/fonts/dejavu-sans-mono.

 ## Installation (Linux Mint)